The Intern Model Explained

 Here’s the difference in practice:

-The constraint section (“C” in SCOPE) deserves special attention.
+The constraint section—the C in SCOPE—deserves special attention.
 This is where you prevent the most common AI failures.
 Common constraints I include:

 Think of constraints as the guardrails that prevent your intern from wandering into dangerous territory.
 You wouldn’t expect an intern to know your company’s competitive sensitivities or legal boundaries without being told.
 AI doesn’t either.